Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

-This state was selected in place of the full sequence of blood glucose, carbohydrate and insulin data utilised in other approaches to avoid modifying the offline RL methods to incorporate recurrency and to reduce state dimensionality \cite{Fox2020DeepControl,Fox2019DeepOpportunities,Zhu2019ALearning}.
+where $N$ represents the number of prior timesteps the algorithm considers in its decision-making.
+This representation simplifies true insulin and carbohydrate activity by assuming that they decay linearly to zero over a four hour period.
+This state was selected in place of the full sequence of blood glucose, carbohydrate and insulin data utilised in other approaches to reduce state dimensionality and to avoid modifying the offline RL methods to incorporate recurrency \cite{Fox2020DeepControlb,Fox2019ReinforcementOpportunities,Zhu2021BasalValidation}.
 The reward for the agent was given by the negative of the Magni risk function, which models the clinical risk for a given blood glucose value \cite{Kovatchev1997SymmetrizationApplications}.
-An additional penalty of -1e\textsuperscript{5} was added for blood glucose values beyond the realistically achievable range of 10 to 1,000 mg/dl.
-This modification was included as an incentive for the agent to not purposefully terminate the environment and avoid future negative reward.
-The parameters for the risk function are given as follows \cite{Fox2020DeepControl}:
+An additional penalty of -1e\textsuperscript{5} was added for blood glucose values beyond the physiologically feasible range of 10 to 1,000 mg/dl.
+This modification is several orders of magnitude larger than the obtainable reward under the Magni risk function and was included as an incentive for the agent to not purposefully terminate the environment and avoid future negative reward.
+The parameters for the risk function are given as follows \cite{Fox2020DeepControlb}:

 A reward function of this form ensures that low blood glucose events are punished more severely than high blood glucose events; reflecting the greater immediate risk low blood glucose events pose to patient health.
 The reward is at a maximum when blood glucose is approximately in the centre of the target range (70-180 mg/dl).
+This reward function was selected as prior work found it resulted in the greatest empirical performance \cite{Fox2020DeepControlb}, however alternative reward functions for glucose control are referenced in Tejedor et al. \cite{TejedorReinfocementLearningReview2020}.